Privacy & Security

 Landmark will de-identify or destroy personal information in circumstances where it is no longer required, unless Landmark is otherwise required or authorised by law to retain the information.

-If you believe on reasonable grounds that you have been, or are likely to be a victim of fraud, you may request Veda Advantage or Dun & Bradstreet (as applicable) not to use or disclose credit related personal information it holds about you by contacting Veda Advantage or Dun & Bradstreet (as applicable) on the details set out above.
+If you believe on reasonable grounds that you have been, or are likely to be a victim of fraud, you may request Landmark, and any credit reporting body to whom Landmark has disclosed your credit related personal information to, not to use or disclose your credit related personal information by contacting Landmark on the details set out below.

 8. Can you access and correct the personal information that Landmark holds about you?